 Which patients are eligible for the procedure?

-As there are numerous other remedies for OAB or Overactive Bladder Syndrome, bladder Botox is generally reserved as a last resort.
+As there are numerous other remedies for OAB or Overactive Bladder Syndrome, botox for OAB is generally reserved as a last resort.
 Once you’ve been diagnosed by a urologist, a variety of options will be made available to you.

 The other option is medication, of which there are a variety.
-If, however, you are unresponsive to these techniques, then Botox treatment becomes a consideration.
+If, however, you are unresponsive to these techniques, then Botox for overactive bladder treatment becomes a consideration.

 What are the risks?

-As with any medication or procedure, bladder Botox does carry some risks.
+As with any medication or procedure, Botox used for an overactive bladder does carry some risks.
 They are not common, but it is still important to be cognisant of them so you can notice, and identify, problems if they occur.

 Of course, as with any procedure, please discuss any risks with your urologist.